-Studies on teachers' perspectives of technology integration in English Foreign language teaching found that most English teachers in Indonesia believe the importance and the usefulness of technology for teaching all skills of English, but it contradicts with their teaching practices in class.
+Studies on teachers' perspectives of technology integration in English Foreign language teaching found that most of English teachers in Indonesia believe the importance and the usefulness of technology for teaching all skills of English, but it contradicts with their teaching practices in class.
 It reveals that most teachers do not have the ICT pedagogy that they can implement in their classroom although they have a positive attitude toward the development of technology (ICT) for language learning.
-(Febriani & Hafifah, 2019; Inayati, 2014; Silviyanti, T. M., & Yusuf, 2015)"type": "article-journal"}, "uris": ["http://www.mendeley.com/documents/?uuid=f8dc8051-0bc3-494a-b046-529ac01766ef"]},{"id":"ITEM-2","itemData":{"abstract":"This study focused on identifying EFL teachers' perceptions on the use of ICT in their teaching.
-A number of 42 EFL teachers from two state universities in Indonesia were involved.
-A closed-ended questionnaire based on the Technology Acceptance Model (TAM.
-Indonesian teachers are newcomers of the digital era so that ICT expectations often conflicted with the pedagogical issue in the classrooms, therefore they need further training to improve their technological and pedagogical knowledge.
-It is also found that CPD in ICT and TPACK help teachers to improve their technological skills and ICT understanding as well as their attitude toward it (Hismanoglu, 2012; Olofsson, Lindberg, & Fransson, 2017; Tallvid, 2016) depending on the ways in which it is applied.
-In this study, parametric analysis such as Independent samples t-Test was utilized to explore any statistically significant differences between prospective EFL teachers' ICT attitudes before and after ICT-interwoven training.
-Moreover, the qualitative information was analyzed from the transcriptions of the interviews, and synthesized with the results from the quantitative study.
-A questionnaire made up of nine items and an interview consisting of nine questions were employed as data collection tools.
-(Contains 4 tables..
+(Febriani & Hafifah, 2019; Inayati, 2014; Silviyanti, T. M., & Yusuf, 2015).
+Indonesian teachers are new comers of digital era so that ICT expectation often conflicted with the pedagogical issue in the classroom, therefore they need further training to improve their technological and pedagogical knowledge.
+It is also found that CPD in ICT and TPACK help teachers to improve their technological skills and ICT understanding as well as their attitude toward it (Hismanoglu, 2012; Olofsson, Lindberg, & Fransson, 2017; Tallvid, 2016).
 Teachers' knowledge and incapacity toward technology also affect their teaching practices of ICT (Deryakulu & Atal-Köysüren, 2018)

 Other researchers also investigated the impact and result of teachers' professional development in ICT and TPACK.
 They found that the program helped the teacher to improve their technological skills as well as their understanding of ICT for enhancing education quality.
 (Goktas, Yildirim, & Yildirim, 2008; Kalogiannakis, 2010; Olofsson et al., 2017).
-Specific training is also done in comparing teachers' attitudes before and after ICT training for English Language Teaching.
+Specific training is also done in comparing teachers attitude before and after ICT training for English Language Teaching.
 (Hismanoglu, 2012; Kalogiannakis, 2010; Luik, Taimalu, & Suviste, 2018).
-Most studies approve that training is important to increase teachers' knowledge and competence of ICT in teaching.
-Furthermore, the existence of specific courses related to ICT taught at university levels to support the importance of ICT literacy for language teaching and learning is not yet explores.
+Most studies approve that training is important to increase teachers knowledge and competence of ICT in teaching.
+Furthermore, the existence of specific course related to ICT taught in university levels to support the importance of ICT literacy for language teaching and learning is not yet explores.
 Thus, this study figures out how ICT training and experience might affect teachers' ICT literacy and integration in ELT.